 Handshakes have long been a universal greeting—so hands and nails are often the first gesture we present to others.
+Healthy nails are important for may reasons.
 But aside from the occasional trim or manicure, many people fail to properly care for their nails.
-While imperfections such as ridges, cracks or inflamed cuticles may seem insignificant, they can sometimes be a sign of deeper problems that can impact a person's overall health.
+While imperfections such as ridges, cracks or inflamed cuticles may seem insignificant, they can sometimes be a sign of deeper problems that can impact a person’s overall health.
 Paying close attention to the nails on both hands and feet can help you keep tabs on the rest of your body.

 Nails, like skin and hair, are made of specialized proteins called keratin.
 As we age, these keratin-based structures tend to thin, so some natural thinning of nails over time is normal.
 However, issues like cracks, inflamed cuticles and warts are not.
 “Some of these common problems can damage the part of the skin that makes up the nail, known as the nail matrix,” explains Dr. Weston Waxweiler of North Atlanta Dermatology.
 “When the nail matrix is damaged, the nail may be permanently altered.”

 According to Dr. Stephanie Michael of Village Podiatry Centers, the most common concerns with toenails are in-grown nails, nail fungus and bruising of the nail.
 “It’s important to really look at your nails for any discoloration or deformities,” she says.
 “If you have a bruise under the nail, have the podiatrist take a look.
 Although rare, melanoma can present itself as a dark spot.”

 Good Practices for Healthy Nails